 When I first bought a home theater, I knew nothing about how bass behaves in a room and what factors govern the quality of sound coming out of a subwoofer.

-There are a few things which you would need to do to improve the quality of bass in your room.
+There are a few things which you would need to do to improve the quality of the bass in your room.
 Getting the subwoofer placement right is one of them.

 As far as placing the subwoofer on the floor is concerned, the quick answer is that this is not the best option.
 Ideally, it should be elevated for the best sound output.

 But, elevating the subwoofer is not always practical.
 So, let’s see why the subwoofer should not be rested on the floor, what are the ways to isolate a subwoofer from the floor and how we can get the best performance of the sub if keeping it off the floor is not feasible.

-You may like to check out my top recommendations for subwoofers for every budget based on actual testing in realistic home environments.
+You may also like to check out my top recommendations for subwoofers for every budget based on actual testing in realistic home environments.

 Should the Subwoofer Be Placed Up High Near Ear Level

 A subwoofer is one of the most important components of the home theater system.
-While the placement of center, front and surround speakers are pretty straightforward, it is the subwoofer which needs to be given adequate thought.
+While the placement of the center, front and surround speakers are pretty straightforward, it is the subwoofer which needs to be given adequate thought.

 The sound waves from other speakers of the room are mostly unidirectional.
 This is because these speakers handle sound waves of mid and high frequencies which travel in straight lines.
 As the frequency reduces, it is difficult for sound to travel in one direction.

 As the low frequencies are handled by the subwoofer, almost all sound waves coming out from it will be omnidirectional, which means that their travel will be in all directions.